ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, and r1p1 and r1p2 of the CPU.

+-  ``ERRATA_V1_2348377``: This applies errata 2348377 workaroud to Neoverse-V1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0 and r1p1 of the CPU.
+   It has been fixed in r1p2.

 -  ``ERRATA_V1_2372203``: This applies errata 2372203 workaround to Neoverse-V1
    CPU.
 This needs to be enabled for revisions r0p0, r1p0 and r1p1 of the CPU.
    It is still open.